 One of Icefog’s distinguishing features was the extent to which the operators of the malware would interact with it manually.
 Usually, malware infections are designed to perform automated data exfiltration tasks.
 With Icefog, a human operator follows up each infection, connecting to the machine, personally identifying the victim and deploying tools to steal valuable data.
 The operator can deploy any other malicious tool having full access to the system, as if he was sitting at the desktop console.
 For example, he could install seemingly legitimate versions of remote control admin applications that an antivirus engine would not recognize as malware.
 If this happens, even after the initial Icefog code is detected, the attackers can maintain direct control of the infected machine(s).

-Sophisticated attacks like this demand a sophisticated defense – the Whitelist Security Approach.
+Sophisticated attacks like this demand a sophisticated defense – the Application Control.
 Only trusted applications are allowed to run and, moreover, a strict list of such trusted applications can be created while no other application is allowed to execute.
 This technology is called Default Deny.
 In that mode, a workstation operates in an isolated software environment and an Icefog simply cannot be launched.
 He can’t launch and hide his remote software tools if they are not in the “allowed applications” list.

 Icefog is a newly discovered threat that is increasingly active in cyberspace, but by exercising the right security approach and using the described technologies that are a part of Kaspersky Endpoint Security for Business, you’ll be fully protected.